Bothered by Bunions?

 Causes of Bunions

-Wearing shoes that are too tight is the leading cause of bunions.
-Bunions are not hereditary, but they do tend to run in families, usually because of a faulty foot structure.
-Foot injuries, neuromuscular problems, flat feet, and pronated feet can contribute to their formation.
+Contrary to popular belief, bunions are not caused by wearing shoes that are too tight.
+While tight shoes can aggravate bunions, most bunions are formed due to a faulty foot structure that the patient was born with.
+Foot injuries, neuromuscular problems, flat feet, and pronated feet can also contribute to the formation of bunions.
 It is estimated that bunions occur in 33 percent of the population in Western countries.

 Non-surgical Treatment of Bunions

 Because they are bone deformities, bunions do not resolve by themselves.
 The goal for bunion treatment is twofold: first, to relieve the pressure and pain caused by irritations, and second to stop any progressive growth of the enlargement.
 Commonly used methods for reducing pressure and pain caused by bunions include:

 Protective padding, often made from felt material, to eliminate the friction against shoes and help alleviate inflammation and skin problems.